Frequently Asked Questions

 A microgrid is designed to increase the reliability and resilience of the network and the community.

-The microgrid will include small scale power generation (solar panels and a back-up diesel generator), storage (batteries) and control technologies.
+The microgrid includes small scale power generation (solar panels and a back-up diesel generator), storage (batteries) and control technologies.
 The microgrid will be able to operate during planned and unplanned power interruptions – switching on to maintain supply automatically to homes and businesses in the trial area.

-Has Ausgrid chosen the location and the technology for the microgrid?
+What location and technology did Ausgrid choose for the microgrid?

 Ausgrid has considered a range of possible locations, with a focus on areas where we need to improve system reliability and resilience for customers.
 Merriwa has been selected as the preferred location because: